 It does require some effort from your side before you move so you need to be prepared.
 There are two ways to go along with this process.
 Be prepared and move conveniently or go unprepared and reach your new home exhausted.

 Needless to say that everyone would opt for the first option.
-We promise you that once you are done reading this article, you will be relocating happily and confidently with your dog.
+We promise you that once you are done reading this article, you will be relocating happily and storing things confidently with your dog.

 The main aim of this article is to prepare you for your moving day with pets and also ensure that you have the most relaxing moving experience.